 That last point is really important.
 Invalidation is not a failure at this stage.
 Remember, you haven’t designed a product yet, nor invested in one line of code.
 If you invalidate your existing product concept, you can direct your attention, expertise, current budget and time towards another idea, with more potential, that has more chances to succeed.

-But getting the nitty-gritty details of validation right is hard, and this is where this validation workbook comes in.
+But getting the nitty-gritty details of validation right is hard, and this is where this validation field guide comes in.
 Through this series of exercises, you’re getting hands-on guidance in learning about the problem you want to solve.
 It’s our experience that the more you learn about the problem you want to build a product for, the more you end up loving that space.
-And that is what will keep your enthusiasm high when you need to make changes, big and small.
+And that is what will keep your enthusiasm high when experiments fail and when your product needs changes, big and small.

-We encourage each founder we work with to start the process early, and do the work to get their early answers.
-The work will be at times boring or methodical, but it will also be mind-opening, and shift your perceptions.
-Most importantly, it will be meaningful work.
+We encourage each founder we work with to start the validation process early and do the work to get answers to their questions.
+The work will be at times boring or methodical.
+At times it will also be mind-opening, and shift your perceptions.
+Wherever you are in your discovery journey, remember that validation work is meaningful work.